Ap0c/db/README.md

 # DB

-Simple database engine written in Java.
+Simple database engine written in Java, designed to act as a package providing database operations for other Java applications.
+This is a personal project and has not been designed for use in production.
+For more information read the Overview, or the documentation found in the `docs` directory (start with `index.html`).

 Built against Java 8u40 and Apache Ant 1.9.4.